nikita-skobov/hira/README.md

 ## What is Hira?

-Hira is a set of rust procedural macros that can manipulate rust code at compile time to create deployment infrastructure.
+Hira is a set of rust procedural macros that can manipulate rust code at compile time to create deployment infrastructure for AWS.
 A single rust binary project can be used to create an entire AWS application.
 This can be best explained via an example.
 Consider the following code:

 ```rs
 use hira::{close, create_lambda, set_build_bucket, set_deploy_region, set_stack_name};